Westlake-Devs/chinese-censor-discord-bot/README.md

 # chinese-censor-discord-bot
-A discord bot that acts like a Chinese censor. currently in prototype state and is undergoing development the final product will be a high quality and fully functional discord moderation bot
+A discord bot that acts like a Chinese censor.
+It's currently in prototype state and is undergoing development.
+The final product will be a high quality and fully functional discord moderation bot.